- Bob Weir, 4/9/70

 They do the same songs: Monkey & the Engineer, Little Sadie, Long Black Limousine, Been All Around This World, Gathering Flowers for the Master's Bouquet, Black Peter, and Uncle John's Band.
 (Master's Bouquet is positively Victorian.)

-The acoustic sets so far had been Garcia & Weir only - we'd never get to hear Tom Constanten in an acoustic show.
+We would never get to hear Tom Constanten in an acoustic show.
 His last show with the Dead was on 1/30/70 in New Orleans.
 They'd been growing dissatisfied with him (Weir complained, "he wasn't really a rock & roll musician, and the whole group when we were playing with him sounded more like an experimental group than a rock & roll band") - but his exit was probably hastened by their drug bust that night!
 Almost by cosmic coincidence, another accidental acoustic set followed the next day, 1/31, when Phil's bass amp blew.

 Weir explains, "We got a busted amplifier here - so you guys can hang out and chatter amongst yourselves and feel free to wander around and make friends....while we try to work it out."
 As frantic repair efforts take place, Garcia & Weir decide it's time for some acoustic songs.
 Phil's amp keeps sputtering sporadically through the acoustic set as he tries to join in, but eventually he gives up.
 They only have one acoustic guitar, so Weir plays a few songs with Garcia accompanying on electric (a nice blend), then Garcia plays a few by himself.
 Pigpen comes out for one song, and they close with an unusual Cumberland Blues, played with one guitar and handclaps.